 NOTE 1: For PDU structure sent between Gateway to Lock Controller and back to Gateway, refer the corresponding sections under “Delete RFID Card Data”.

 NOTE 2: The JSON Payload sent from IoT Gateway to Cloud IoT Server is similar to that sent out in case of “Delete RFID Card Data”.

+Set Date and Time

+Cloud IoT Server initiates this operation by sending a command to set the current date and time on a lock controller in the Wirepas RF mesh network to which the gateway is connected.

+JSON Payload - Cloud IoT Server to IoT Gateway